ios-mcn/ios-mcn-releases/Agartala/v0.1.0/RAN/source-code/iosmcn.agartala.v0.1.0.ran.source.howto.md

-## This document explains how to build the images from source-code.
+## This document explains how to build and deploy the images from source-code.

 Step 1 : untar the iosmcn.agartala.v0.1.0.core.ran.tar.gz